Fabloans/Janitor/README.md

 - After that you can run the Bot.
 Have fun.

 When adding the bot to your server, it will create the essential roles "Role Manager" and "Friend".
-There is an optional role "Janitor" you can create manually.
+There are two optional roles "Janitor" and "Guest" which you can create manually.

-The "Role Manager" role has permission to assign or remove the "Friend" role.
+- The "Role Manager" role has permission to assign or remove the "Friend" role.
-The "Janitor" role has permission to only assign the "Friend" role.
-The "Janitor" and the "Friend" role are mutually exclusive.
+- The optional "Janitor" role has permission to only assign the "Friend" role.
-The "Guest" role is optional.
-If it exists it will be assigned to users on join, and removed when assigning the "Friend" role (and vice verca).
+- The optional "Guest" roll will be assigned to users on join, and removed when assigning the "Friend" role (and vice verca).
+If it exists the automatic role assignment will be announced in the channel "#guest-lounge".
+- The "Janitor", "Friend" and "Guest" roles are mutually exclusive.

 In case you don't want the role assignment/revokation messages to be public, simply remove the bot's "Send messages" role.